vertica/vertica-python/README.md

     pip install vertica-python

+To install vertica-python from source, run the following command from the root directory:

+    python setup.py install

 Source code for vertica-python can be found at:

     https://github.com/vertica/vertica-python

-### Using Kerberos
+### Using Kerberos authentication
-If you're using pip >= 1.4 and your database uses Kerberos authentication:
+vertica-python has optional Kerberos authentication support for Unix-like systems, which requires you to install [kerberos](https://pypi.org/project/kerberos/) package:

     pip install kerberos    # for unix-like systems

-To install vertica-python with Kerberos support:

-    pip install vertica-python[kerberos]

-Kerberos authentication is supported for Unix-like systems.
 Note that `kerberos` is a python extension module, which means you need to install `python-dev`.
 The command depends on the package manager and will look like

     sudo [yum|apt-get|etc] install python-dev